Geodesics in Jet Space: Set-up. Background. Theorems. Overview.

-What remains, after theorem \ref{theorem-1}, as possible globally minimizing geodesics are homoclinic geodesics and the heteroclinic geodesics of direct type.
-Ardentov and Sachkov \cite{Ardentov1}, \cite{Ardentov2} have established the minimality of the homoclinic geodesics corresponding to $F(x) = a x^2 - 1, a > 0$ when $k =2$.
+What remains as possible globally minimizing geodesic candidates are homoclinic geodesics and the heteroclinic geodesics of direct type.
+Ardentov and Sachkov \cite{Ardentov1,Ardentov2} established the minimality of the homoclinic geodesics corresponding to $F(x) = a x^2 - 1, a > 0$ when $k =2$.
 Their work provided much of our inspiration.
-The plane curve for these geodesics are variously known as the Euler kink, syntactrix, or convict's curve.
-See the middle panel of figure \ref{kink}.
-In section \ref{sec:submetries} we observe that these Ardentov-Sachkov geodesics continue to be globally minimal for all $k > 2$.
+The plane curve for these geodesics will be called the Euler kink.
+(Other names for this plane curve are syntactrix and convict's curve.)
+See the middle panel of figure \ref{fig:kink}.
+In subsection \ref{more submetries} near the end of this section we observe that the Euler kink continues to be globally minimal for all $k > 2$.

-Theorem \ref{theorem-1} implies that any global minimizer which is not a line must be bi-asymptotic to vertical lines.
-This fact is well-known to experts who understand the results of \cite{LeDonne}.
-Theorem \ref{main} is the really new part of this paper.
-One of the main new ingredients in our paper is the use of the Hamilton-Jacobi method in the proof of theorem \ref{main}.
+Theorem \ref{theorem-1} also implies that any global minimizer which is not a line must be bi-asymptotic to `vertical lines', meaning the horizontal lifts of lines of the form $x = const.$.
+This fact is known to a few experts who understand the results of \cite{LeDonne}.